robertkotcher/robertkotcher.github.io/infra/README.md

 For each app, a deployment, service, and ingress resource is created.

+### secrets

+Secrets are kept logically isolated with the stacks they are relevant to.
+They're "available" to the entire stack as there may be multiple running containers who all need access to the same secret.

 ## cert

 At the moment, cert-manager is just yaml files.
 If there's a reason to encode this with a pulumi project I'll do so at that point.